Supplier Reliability

 What this template is for

-This template uses prescriptive reasoning to formulate the supplier selection problem as a linear program.
+This template uses Prescriptive reasoning to formulate the supplier selection problem as a linear program.
 It determines the optimal order quantities across supply options, ensuring that every product’s demand is met and no supplier is overloaded.
 The solver finds the cost-minimizing allocation automatically.

 Who this is for